simonmeyerrr/solution_challenge/README.md

 # Solution Challenge

-Flutter application for Google Solution Challenge
+Flutter application for Google Solution Challenge.

 ## Getting Started

-This project is a starting point for a Flutter application.

 To make this project work with Firebase, you should :
 - Add your own `google-services.json` into `android/app/` for Android.
-- Add your own `GoogleService-Info.plist` into `` for iOs.
+- Add your own `GoogleService-Info.plist` into `ios/Runner/` for iOS.

-You can found more informations into this codelab : [Firebase for Flutter](https://codelabs.developers.google.com/codelabs/flutter-firebase)
+You can find more information on this codelab : [Firebase for Flutter](https://codelabs.developers.google.com/codelabs/flutter-firebase)